ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 That is, the DELETE request actually yields a successful deletion of the OSCORE group, only if the corresponding status parameter 'active' has current value False.
 The Administrator can ensure that, by first performing an update of the group-configuration resource associated to the OSCORE group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.

-If, upon receiving the DELETE request, the current value of the status parameter 'active' is True, the Group Manager MUST respond with a 4.09 (Conflict) response, which MAY include additional information to clarify what went wrong.
+If, upon receiving the DELETE request, the current value of the status parameter 'active' is True, the Group Manager MUST respond with a 4.09 (Conflict) response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 6 ("The group is currently not active").

 After a successful processing of the request above, the Group Manager performs the following actions.